-The Route D Alternative is 17.27 miles long and a cultural resources records search was conducted for its entire length using a 0.5-mile search radius around the alternative.
+The Route D Alternative is 17.27 miles long and a cultural resources records search was conducted for its entire length using a 0.5-mile search radius around the alternative, except on Native American reservation lands, for which permission was not granted by the tribes.
 Archaeologists from EIR/EIS consultants Applied EarthWorks, Inc. (AE) and SWCA Environmental Consultants (SWCA) completed intensive cultural resources survey for 30 percent (5.18 miles) of the Route D Alternative on behalf of the CPUC and BLM.
 Eight (8) cultural resources have been identified within the 300-foot-wide corridor for the Route D Alternative (see Table Ap.9B-99 in Appendix 9B).